solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 1. Browse to `https://pgsqldevSUFFIXlinux.azurewebsites.net/database.php`, results should display.

+## Extra Resources

+For an example of deploying a Django app that uses Azure Database for PostgreSQL on AppService, reference [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://learn.microsoft.com/azure/app-service/tutorial-python-postgresql-app).

 # Deployment via CI/CD

 This is a simple app that runs PHP code to connect to a PostgreSQL database.
 Both the application and database are deployed via Docker containers.